-Research Vocabularies Australia
+ARDC Research Vocabularies Australia

-Why Vocabularies are Important
+Why Vocabularies Are Important

 How RVA Helps Researchers

 RVA helps researchers find and use vocabularies.
-RVA also makes it possible for Australian research organisations to publish, re-purpose, create and manage their own controlled vocabularies.
+It also makes it possible for Australian research organisations to publish, re-purpose, create and manage their own controlled vocabularies.
 Vocabularies change over time, so the service enables management of new versions while retaining superseded versions.

 Our goal for the RVA portal is to describe any controlled vocabularies commonly used by or relevant to Australian researchers.
 Our list is constantly growing.